How to Get from Marco Polo Airport to Venice

 Option 4: Road Taxi to Piazzale Roma

-Traditional land taxi A traditional land taxi is available from the airport’s forecourt and provides a fast, comfortable ride to Piazzale Roma, the edge of the pedestrian zone.
+A traditional land taxi is available from the airport forecourt and offers a fast and comfortable ride to Piazzale Roma, at the edge of the pedestrian zone.

-When to Select This Option: This option is most convenient for late-night arrivals, as well as for travellers with considerable amounts of luggage who would like to avoid changes of transportation.
+When to choose this option: This option is easiest for late arrivals, as well as for travellers with more luggage who want to avoid changing transport.

-From Piazzale Roma, passengers can transfer onto water buses or take the Venice Transport, Useful Numbers routes into the city.
+From Piazzale Roma, passengers can transfer to water buses or take Venice Transport, Useful Numbers routes into the city.

-Some visitors prefer a hybrid route balancing cost, time, and comfort.
-The most common option is the bus or road taxi to Piazzale Roma and then the vaporetto up the Grand Canal to the closest stop to their accommodation.
+Some visitors prefer a hybrid route that balances cost, time, and comfort.
+The most common option is bus or road taxi to Piazzale Roma and then a vaporetto down the Grand Canal to the stop nearest their accommodation.

-For instance, this might be a very good option for people staying near Santa Maria del Rosario Church, San Moisè, or Santa Maria dei Miracoli.
-This route offers a decent blend of speed and scenic experience without the hefty price of a private taxi.
+For example, this can be a very good option for those staying near Santa Maria del Rosario Church, San Moisè, or Santa Maria dei Miracoli.
+This route offers a good mix of speed and scenic views without the heavy fare of a private taxi.

 Visitor and Ticket Information